-For the nine months ended September 30, 2023, gross profit was \$36.8 million, or 47.9% of sales revenues, as compared to a gross profit of \$41.6 million, or 55.9% of sales revenues, for the nine months ended September 30, 2022.
+For the nine months ended September 30, 2023, gross profit was \$32.8 million, or 42.6% of sales revenues, as compared to a gross profit of \$41.6 million, or 55.9% of sales revenues, for the nine months ended September 30, 2022.
 Gross profit margins decreased due to lower selling prices in retail dispensaries in Florida and Maryland.
-This was partially offset with increased gross margins in Massachusetts which had a more favorable sales mix with increased sales of our in-house products during the nine months ended September 30, 2023, as compared to the nine months ended September 30, 2022.
+We had less harvests and production output in Massachusetts, as we are in the process of merging our cultivation and production activities from both of our facilities to a single facility within the state.
+We still incurred operational costs at both facilities, resulting in a higher cost and expenses applicable to revenues as compared to the nine months ended September 30, 2022.
+Further, during the nine months ended September 30, 2022, we recorded a \$0.6 million inventory reserve on expired inventory in Massachusetts as we continue to optimize the use of our two facilities within the state.